ethz-adrl/ifopt/README.md

     $ cmake ..
     $ make

-If you are using [catkin], simply clone this repo into your catkin workspace
+or if you are using [catkin], simply clone this repo into your catkin workspace

     $ cd catkin_workspace/src
     $ git clone https://github.com/ethz-adrl/ifopt.git